Software-Development-Pakistan/Software-Development-Pakistan.github.io/index.md

 - [FAQ]({{site.url}}/FAQs)

 A kind of place where questions are answered about some common problems, myths, and ideas that people have in Pakistan about Software Development in general.
-Head over here if you are starting your bachelors in Computer Science / Software Engineering / Information Technology, or just want to read a list of commonely agreed upon opinions in the industry.
+Head over here if you are starting your bachelors in Computer Science / Software Engineering / Information Technology, or just want to read a list of commonly agreed upon opinions in the industry.

 - [Learning Resources]({{site.url}}/learning-resources)